Can an Independent Executor Alter How my Property is Distributed?

 - distribute the remaining assets to the decedent’s beneficiaries as the testator instructed in the Will.

-An executor is legally obligated to follow the testator’s directions and may not change the beneficiaries of the will or how and to whom the testator’s property is distributed.
+An executor has a legal obligation to follow the testator’s directions.
+The executor may not change the beneficiaries of the will or how and to whom the testator’s property is distributed.
 In fact, executors have a fiduciary duty to protect the interests of the estate’s beneficiaries.

 The fact that a Will names an “independent executor” does not mean that the executor has the authority to disregard the testator’s wishes.
 It simply means that in carrying out the executor’s duties, the executor may act almost entirely without the supervision or control of the probate court.